dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/GSDemo_en.md

     }
 ```

-We first need to call **public void openGroundStation(final DJIGroundStationExecuteCallBack mCallBack)** to initialized the Ground Station function, and when the Ground Station function is initialized successfully (the callback returns **GroundStationResult.GS_Result_Successed**), then the function **public void uploadGroundStationTask(final DJIGroundStationTask task, final DJIGroundStationExecuteCallBack mCallBack)** will be executed.
+We first need to call **public void openGroundStation(final DJIGroundStationExecuteCallBack mCallBack)** to initialized the Ground Station function, and when the Ground Station function is initialized successfully (the callback returns **GroundStationResult.GS_Result_Success**), then the function **public void uploadGroundStationTask(final DJIGroundStationTask task, final DJIGroundStationExecuteCallBack mCallBack)** will be executed.

 **Important:** It is possible that you will come across **GroundStationResult.GS_Result_Rc_Control_Mode_Error** when using the Ground Station.
 The root cause is that the flight mode switch on the remote contorller is not set to the "F" position.
 You will then need to toggle the switch to "F" position and upload the waypoints agin before using the Ground Station.